keyurbhatiya/180-Days-of-Python/roadmap.md

 ---

 This roadmap ensures **progressive learning with practical application** so that by the end of 180 days, you'll be **proficient in Python development across multiple domains**.
 Let me know if you need adjustments or a specific focus! 🚀

+Here’s a structured **Day 61 to Day 180 Python Daily Project Roadmap** divided by themes and increasing complexity.
+Each day brings a small but complete mini-project or feature to build upon.

+---